 Each municipality has an elected or appointed assessor who is responsible for estimating the value of property within a city, town, or village.
 Assessors must obtain basic certification from New York State within three years of taking office.
-This requires the successful completion of seven basic certification courses that must be completed within the first three years.
-Continuing education is required to maintain certification - 24 credits annually, which is proposed to be reduced to 12.
-The New York State Board of Real Property Services oversees the courses.
+This requires the successful completion of seven basic certification courses thatmust be completed within the first three years.
+Continuing education is required to maintain certification - 12 credits annually.
+The New York State Assessors Association and New York State Board of Real Property Services oversee the courses.

 Once the assessor estimates the market value of a property, the assessment is calculated.
 New York State law requires that all property within a municipality be assessed at a uniform percentage of market value.
 This percentage can range from one percent of market value up to 100%.
 This is referred to by municipalities as the equalization rate.

 The equalization rate is the percentage of the fair market value of which a property is assessed for property tax.
-Most municipalities in Onondaga County have an equalization rate of 100%, but some equalization rates range from 2 percent to 99 percent.
+Most municipalities in Onondaga County havean equalization rate between 60% and 100%.
 To calculate full value using the equalization rate, assessed value is divided by the equalization rate.
-A home assessed at \$15,900 in a community assessed at 20 percent would have a full value of \$15,900 / 0.20 = \$79,500.
+A home assessed at \$15,900 in a community assessed at 20 percent wouldhave a full value of \$15,900 / 0.20 = \$79,500.